North West England

-North West England is one of nine official regions of England and consists of the administrative counties of Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside.
-The North West had a population of 7,052,000 in 2011.
+North West England is one of nine official regions of England and consists of the ceremonial counties of Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside.
+The North West had a population of 7,417,397 in 2021.
 It is the third-most-populated region in the United Kingdom, after the South East and Greater London.
 The largest settlements are Manchester and Liverpool.
+It is one of the three regions, alongside North East England and Yorkshire and the Humber, that make up Northern England.

 Subdivisions

 The official region consists of the following subdivisions:

+The region has the following sub-divisions:

 After abolition of the Greater Manchester and Merseyside County Councils in 1986, power was transferred to the metropolitan boroughs, making them equivalent to unitary authorities.
 In April 2011, Greater Manchester gained a top-tier administrative body in the form of the Greater Manchester Combined Authority, which means the 10 Greater Manchester boroughs are once again second-tier authorities.

-Historic counties

-The historic counties ceased to be used for any administrative purpose in 1899 but remain important to some people, notably for county cricket.